 The application for exemptions to the February 2021 through May 2021 deferrals were available beginning Thursday, November 12, 2020.
 This application was due no later than December 15, 2020.

-- The application for exemptions to the June 2021 deferral is available at the links provided above.
-Applications for the June 2021 apportionment deferral are due no later than April 1, 2021.
+- The application for exemptions to the June 2021 deferral were available beginning March 8, 2021.
+This application was due no later than April 1, 2021.

 Subject to the approval of the Department of Finance (DOF), in order for a school district to be exempt from the apportionment deferrals, its county superintendent of schools must certify to the State Superintendent of Public Instruction and DOF that the deferral of payments will result in the school district being unable to meet its expenditure obligations for the month of deferral or any subsequent month until the deferred apportionment is paid.